PrintM3D/Quad-Fusion-Docs/maintenance-guides/temperature-calibration.md

 ## Auto-tuning

 RepRap firmware has a built in auto-tune heater function.
-This allows you to tune the control loop of a heater on the Promega.
+This allows you to tune the control loop of a heater on the Crane.
 Follow the section below!

 **WARNING: The auto-tune function can rapidly heat your hot-end\(s\) to a high temperature.
 DO NOT leave your printer unattended while running** `M303`